 This optional file either halts or extends the execution of the solver.
 The stop.dat plain text file contains a single integer.
 After every iteration, the solver will check to see if this file exists.
-If the file is found in the directory that the solver was invoked, the integer is read.
-If the integer is greater than zero and less than or equal to the current iteration, the solver will write the current solution, delete the stop.dat file, and halt execution.
+If the file is found in the directory that the solver was invoked, the integer is read and a message is printed to the standard output stream of the form, "stop.dat file found, user requested stop at cycle N." If the integer is greater than zero and less than or equal to the current iteration, the solver will write the current solution, delete the stop.dat file, and halt execution.
 If the integer is less than zero, the solver will not write the restart file, but will delete the stop.dat file and halt execution.
-If the integer is greater than the current iteration, code execution will proceed until the iteration matches the integer, and the solver will write the current solution, delete the stop.dat file, and halt execution.
-The value of the integer may be greater than the number of iterations / time steps specified in fun3d.nml, so that stop.dat can be used to extend the execution of the solver if desired.
+If the integer is zero, stop.dat will be ignored.